 The RTS on ESEF does not alter the language regime set out in Article 20 of the TD.
 Therefore, the labels of the elements used for marking up the annual financial report including the issuers' extension taxonomy elements should be in the same language in which the annual financial report is prepared.
 Issuers are not required to provide labels in other languages.
 However, ESMA encourages issuers to provide, for the extension taxonomy elements, labels in a language customary in the sphere of international finance, as it would be highly beneficial for users.

-Guidance 1.1.2 Multi-language reports [last updated: July 2021] [new]
+Guidance 1.1.2 AFRs presented in more than one language [last updated: July 2024July 2022]